E1NS01/crash-game/README.md

 cd crash-game
 ```

+3. Setup the .env file:
+   You can find

-3. Start the application using Docker Compose
+4. Start the application using Docker Compose

 ```bash
 docker compose up